 In 2018, Emmanuel le Roch, skipper of the Class40 Edenred, fulfilled a boyhood dream when he participated in the Route du Rhum race alongside the very best.
-Strengthened by this experience and Edenred's renewed support, he sets sails for a year 2019 full of challenges, culminating with the Transat Jacques Vabre, starting on October 27, between Le Havre, France and Salvador da Bahia in Brazil.
+Strengthened by this experience and Edenred's renewed support, he participated with honors in his first Transat Jacques Vabre in 2019 along with teammate Basile Bourgnon, and sets sail again in 2021 with Pierre Quiroga at the helm of a latest-generation Class40.
 But let's take a look back on where the adventure began.

 "Emmanuel's personality and values perfectly embody the entrepreneurial spirit that drives the passionate teams making up our Group."

 Chairman and Chief Executive Officer of Edenred

 "When I was a kid, I didn't want to be a superhero, I just dreamed of becoming a sailor..."

 Emmanuel Le Roch grew up in Lorient, in the French department of Morbihan.
 Since childhood, his dreams have been dominated by the sea, adventure and the open water.
 His weekends growing up were peppered with outings on a small family sailboat, and he learned the ropes on an Optimist, on the estuary of the river Ter.
 As a teenager and member of the Carnac Yacht Club, Emmanuel sailed a racing catamaran and was crowned Champion of France in 1991 and 1993.
 Then he moved up to the Tornado class on the Olympic racing circuit in France and North America, but did not join the French team.
 “My parents were very strict: I had to finish school and find a job first,” recalls Emmanuel Le Roch.